Driving vehicle electrification forward.

 Maximize efficiency with a combo-box architecture

-Integrating the traction inverter, DC/DC converter and on-board charger can reduce vehicle weight, lower overall costs and achieve higher power density, helping enable electric vehicles for the masses.
+Integrating the traction inverter, DC/DC converter and on-board charger into a combo-box architecture can reduce vehicle weight, lower overall costs and achieve higher power density, helping enable electric vehicles for the masses.
 Integrating systems brings new technical challenges such as complex magnetic integration and the need for a more sophisticated control algorithm.
-With products such as C2000™ microcontrollers that help simplify control algorithm challenges and our high-voltage isolation portfolio, featuring products such as isolated gate drivers that enable effective integration, we have the products, resources and expertise to help achieve your design goals, regardless of the level of integration you seek.
+With products such as C2000™ microcontrollers that help simplify control algorithm challenges and our high-voltage isolation portfolio, featuring isolated gate drivers that enable effective integration, we have the products, resources and expertise to help achieve your design goals, regardless of the level of integration you seek.

 In this technical article, learn about the different levels of powertrain integration, and the benefits and challenges that come with them.